hanadikaleel/Asymmetrik/README.md

 Business Card OCR

-To run this file, you will need to install requests, bs4, and pandas: pip install requests pip install bs4 pip install pandas
+To run this file, you will need to install requests, bs4, and pandas:
+'''pip install requests
+pip install bs4
+pip install pandas'''